rokwire/rokwire-docs/writingstyleguide.md

 **Rokwire** is an open-source software platform for building a variety of mobile services based on easily connected data streams.
 The Illinois app and Safer Illinois are two mobile products built on the Rokwire platform.

 Possible uses: *Rokwire Initiative* and *Rokwire Platform* and *Rokwire Community*\
 Question: Try not to use Rokwire by itself, but as a modifier ??

-look at Bill's profile, rokwire website, get a bigger picture
+Or, when used by itself Rokwire refers to the software platform; when describing an organization or work project, Rokwire can be used as an adjective: Rokwire initiative, Rokwire project.

+Multiple organizations are associated with the Rokwire project.

+University of Illinois
+- Smart, Health Communities Initiative
+- Technology Services has administrative responsibility for operations of the Rokwire "Illinois Instance" at UIUC.
+- The Illinois Instance
+- The Illinois App Steering Committee has decision making authority over the Rokwire Capabilities that are selected to be deployed in the Illinois app.

 Incorrect spellings: Rockwire.
 RokWire.
 Don’t refer to the _Illinois_ app or the _Safer Illinois_ app as *Rokwire*.